-For Tina Jones, failure isn’t an option—neither in business, nor in her leadership role with the HSC Foundation.
-It’s a principle she learned from her father, Louie Tolaini, a poor immigrant to Canada who achieved tremendous business success through grit, determination, and hard work.
+For Tina, success is built on vision, hard work, building great teams and continually reaching for excellence, in business and in her leadership role with the HSC Foundation.
+It’s a principle she learned from her father, Louie Tolaini, an immigrant to Canada who achieved tremendous business success through his determination, hard work and continually reaching for excellence.

 While her Mom, Lucille, raised the family, her dad worked tirelessly building TransX.
 TransX was Canada’s largest privately held transportation company until its sale to CN in 2018.
 Jones was born in Virden, moved to Brandon at a young age, and then to Winnipeg to attend the University of Manitoba.
 Upon graduation, Jones worked with her dad for a few years.
 He eventually encouraged her to carve out her own identity in business by opening a wine store in 1999, when the provincial government made more licences for private stores available.
-And so Jones launched Banville & Jones Wine Company.
-As the store prospered, Jones extended her business horizons and became a partner in the Green Carrot Juice Company and The Rink Training Centre, a facility meeting the needs of many promising young hockey players.
+And so Jones launched what is now Jones & Company Wine Merchants.
+As that business prospered, Jones extended her business horizons and became a partner in the Green Carrot Juice Company and The Rink Training Centre, a dynamic concept providing innovative individual skill development to all levels of hockey players.

 Along the way, in 2013, Jones accepted an invitation to join the Board of Directors of the HSC Foundation.
 She and her husband Mike Jones were friends with Foundation President and CEO Jonathon Lyon, and she was intrigued by the volunteer opportunity.
 She was hooked quickly, became very active, and assumed the position of Chair in 2015.